realworldocaml/book/book/platform/README.md

 ```

 If there's a `public_name` field present in the `dune` library definition, this
-determines the publically exposed name for the library.
+determines the publicly exposed name for the library.
 The public library name
 is what you specify via the `libraries` field in other projects that use your
 project's libraries.
 Without a public name, the defined library is local to
 the current dune project only.
 The `(libraries)` field in the `lib/dune` file